jadijadi/lpic1book/1084_manage_printers_and_printing.md

 - lpd legacy interface (lpr, lprm, lpq)

 ## CUPS
-Most linux distros use CUPS for printing.
+Most Linux distros use CUPS for printing.
 CUPS stands for Common Unix Printing System.
 There are different interfaces for CUPS link command line tools, web based interface and GUIs.
-CUPS is desined to simplify the printing on various printers from various manufactures.
+CUPS is designed to simplify the printing on various printers from different manufactures.

 ### CUPS web interface
 The general way to access the CUPS configuration and info page is going to the servers IP on port **631** from a browser.
 That will be **localhost:631** or **127.0.0.1:631** from your browser.